 The clear majority of complaints received by our Office are about proposed projects in the development or construction phase.
 Most of these complaints are resolvable by the provision of factual information to address the concern.

-Wind and solar farms are typically required to establish a complaint handling procedure, together with supporting systems and processes, to comply with planning permit conditions.
-It is also common sense that the project is able to properly receive, investigate and resolve complaints as part of normal facility operations and effective community engagement.
+Projects are typically required to establish a complaint handling procedure, together with supporting systems and processes, to comply with planning permit conditions.
+It is also best practice that a project can properly receive, investigate and resolve complaints during all phases of the project – from initial development through to mature facility operations.

 Complaint handling procedures are generally required to be submitted and endorsed by the responsible authority.
-However, currently, requirements for complaint procedures are often limited to noise and construction complaints only.
-In many cases, limited guidance is provided in permit conditions as to the process, scope, requirements and standards that the complaint handling procedure should adhere to.
+However, in many cases, limited guidance is provided in permit conditions as to the process, scope, requirements and standards that the complaint handling procedure should adhere to.

-It is pleasing to see that many projects have adopted the Commissioner’s suggestions, making their complaint handling procedures transparent and available and demonstrating compliance with their processes for complaint handling.
-However, there are still further opportunities for proponents to ensure they are following their own documented procedures when handling complaints and avoid situations including:
+However, there are still further opportunities for developers to ensure they are following their own documented procedures when handling complaints and avoid situations including:

 - projects not following their own published procedure for handling complaints

 - projects failing to internally escalate the complaint for review when the complaint has not been resolved

 - multiple complaints from a complainant about the same issue or issues – with no visible action being taken by the proponent to investigate or resolve